 Most saddles perform their duties in a relatively similar way, but in the performance metric, we rate them on a combination of factors, including their shape, padding, and general level of comfort out on the trail.
 The more comfortable a saddle is, the better, but only as long as that comfort doesn't hinder your pedaling ability and your freedom to move about on the bike as needed when climbing and descending.
 Some saddle shapes are designed to allow the rider to move back and forth more freely and prevent snagging on baggy shorts, and believe it or not, some perform better than others out on the trail.

 Another of our top saddles in the performance metric is the WTB Volt, a long-standing model in their saddle range.
-The Volt has a great classic shape that is quite comfortable when seated, with a medium length and width that allows for plenty of freedom of movement.
+The Volt has a classic, comfortable shape, with a medium length and width that allows plenty of freedom of movement.
 One of the best things about WTB saddles is that they also age well and seemingly only get more comfortable over time.
 The Volt is the kind of saddle that you mount on your bike and never think about again, and that's about as good as it gets.

 We were also impressed by the performance of the SDG Components Bel-Air V3.
-It has a smaller and shorter profile than other options and offers a nylon glass base that offers excellent power transfer.
+It has a smaller, shorter profile than other options and features a nylon glass base that delivers excellent power transfer.
 The V3 also allows for multiple pedal positions, so we got the most out of the saddle on long flats and on the uphill grinds.
 The Ergon SM Pro also has a great design, and despite its softer feel, it still optimizes power transfer while climbing and seemingly disappears on the descents.

 Versatility